-(Above: Colin Self standing in front of his collage "Venice" part of A Fine Balance, 2020 at Houghton Hall)
+(Above: Colin Self standing in front of his collage "Ploughman" and "On the Road to Ithaca" currently showing in A Fine Balance, 2020 at Houghton Hall)

 Springs Fireplace Road in East Hampton.
 During a phone call with Maurice Payne, Colin Self was told that “The ‘Fireplace' refers to bonfires that were lit at night to guide in pirates like Captains Kidd and Blackbeard.”
 Later Payne mentioned that the Abstract Expressionist painter Jackson Pollock had his studio “50 yards down the road from here and the tree he crashed his car into and died still stands by the roadside.”